ObjectIsAdvantag/roomkit-collector/README.md

 3. [a REST API](server.js): exposes the latest and average weighted value from PeopleCount events fired by a [pre-configured list of devices](devices.json).
 Note that a [Mock](mock.js) exposes random values for the same list of devices.

-## API
+## Quickstart

-To install the API, run the instructions below:
+To install and configure the collector, run the instructions below:

 ```shell
 git clone https://github.com/ObjectIsAdvantag/roomkit-collector